webmonger/gdkdemo/apidemo/sensordemo/README.md

 It is then queried on a regular interval, using a `TimerTask`, to display the data on the live card.

-Note that all classes under the `cp` directory is auto-generated, and they are not really part of the "sample code".
+Note that all classes under the `cp` directory have been auto-generated (using old/by-now-outdated templates), and they are not really part of the "sample code".
 They are mainly used for the DB - ContentProvider implementation, which is not the integral part of this "demo app".